bethdevopsbunny/breakfast/README.md

 the best café for simple password hash lookup<br>
 dynamically updated store of popular passwords hashed with popular hashes

-i use github issues to remember ideas more then anything else

 getting some serious clashing on names in this;<br>
 for reference;<br>
 <br>